 - To verify successful installation, type Ins+Q while

 Youtube is in focus in a supported browser.
 Part of the JAWS spoken response should be a revision number.
 If

 you do not hear a revision number, the scripts are not correctly loaded.

-Commands below are key sequences rather than key combinations.
+Many commands below are key sequences rather than key combinations.
 All of these sequences begin with a "command"

 key, by default the left bracket ([).